SharathR28/Obstacle-Dodge/README.md

 # Obstacle-Dodge
-A simple obstacle dodging game where players test their reflexes by avoiding different type of obstacles, Built with Unity and C#.
+An obstacle-dodging game where players test their reflexes by avoiding various obstacles.
+Built with Unity and C#, this project marks my first step into game development and the beginning of my indie dev journey.